grafana/grafana/docs/sources/http_api/query_history.md

 - **sort** - Specify the sorting order.
 Sorting can be `time-asc` or `time-desc`.
 The default is `time-desc`.
 - **onlyStarred** - Search for queries that are starred.
 Defaults to `false`.
 - **page** - Number of page you would like to to get.
 Search supports pagination and it is limits results to 100 queries per page.
 - **limit** - Limits the number of returned query history items per page.
-Defaults to 100.
+The default is 100 queries per page.

 **Example request for query history search**: